-Our small UAS, including Raven, Wasp AE, Puma and Shrike, are designed to provide valuable ISR and communications, including real-time tactical reconnaissance, tracking, combat assessment and geographic data, directly to the small tactical unit or individual operator, thereby increasing flexibility in mission planning and execution.
-Our small UAS wirelessly transmit critical live video and other information generated by their payload of electro-optical or infrared sensors directly to a hand-held ground control unit, enabling the operator to view and capture images, during the day or at night, on the control unit.
+Our small UAS, including Raven, Wasp AE, Puma AE and Shrike, are designed to operate reliably a few hundred feet above the ground in a wide range of environmental conditions, providing a valuable vantage point from which to deliver valuable information.
+Military forces employ our small UAS to deliver intelligence, surveillance and reconnaissance, or ISR, and communications, including real-time tactical reconnaissance, tracking, combat assessment and geographic data, directly to the small tactical unit or individual operator, thereby increasing flexibility in mission planning and execution.
+In commercial applications, we operate our small UAS as part of a turnkey information solution to deliver advanced analysis and prescriptive actions that can reduce costs, enhance safety and increase revenue.
+Our small UAS wirelessly transmit critical live video and other information generated by their payload of electro-optical, infrared or other sensors directly to a hand-held ground control unit, enabling the operator to view and capture images, during the day or at night, on the control unit.
+Certain sensors generate a volume of data significantly larger than wireless bandwidth can accommodate, requiring downloading once the air vehicle has landed.
 Our ground control systems allow the operator to control the aircraft by programming it for GPS-based autonomous navigation using operator-designated way-points or by manual flight operation.
-The ground control systems are designed for durability and ease of use in harsh environments and incorporate a user-friendly, intuitive, user interface.
+The ground control systems are designed for durability and ease of use in harsh environments and incorporate a user-friendly, intuitive user interface.
 All of our small UAS currently in production for military customers operate from our common ground control system.

-All of our small UAS are designed to be man-portable, assembled without tools in less than five minutes and launched and operated by one or two people, with limited training required.
-The efficient and reliable electric motors used in all of our small UAS are powered by replaceable modular battery packs that can be replaced quickly, enabling rapid return to flight.
-All of our small UAS, other than Switchblade, which we consider a tactical missile system, are designed to be reusable and can be recovered through an autonomous landing feature that enables a controlled descent to a designated location.
+All of our small UAS are designed to be portable by a single person, assembled without tools in less than five minutes and launched and operated by one or two people, with limited training required.
+The efficient and reliable electric motors used in all of our small UAS are powered by modular battery packs that can be replaced quickly, enabling rapid return to flight.
+All of our small UAS, other than Switchblade, which we consider a tactical missile system, are designed to be reusable for up to hundreds of flights under normal operating circumstances and can be recovered through an autonomous landing feature that enables a controlled descent to a designated location.

 In military applications, our small UAS enable tactical commanders to observe around the next corner, to the next intersection or past a ridgeline in real-time.
-This information facilitates faster, safer movement through urban, rural and mountainous environments and can enable troops to be proactive based on field intelligence rather than reactive.
+This information facilitates faster, safer movement through urban, rural and mountainous environments and can enable troops to be proactive based on field intelligence rather than reactive to attack.
 Moreover, by providing this information, our systems reduce the risk to warfighters and to the surrounding population by providing the ability to tailor the military response to the threat.
 U.S. military personnel regularly use our small UAS, such as Raven, for missions such as force protection, combat observation and damage assessment.
 These reusable systems are easy to transport, assemble and operate and are relatively quiet when flying at typical operational altitudes of 200 to 300 feet above ground level, the result of our efficient electric propulsion systems.
 Furthermore, their small size makes them difficult to see from the ground.
 In addition, the low cost of our small UAS relative to larger systems and alternatives makes it practical for customers to deploy these assets directly to warfighters.